GCU Tenor Choral Scholarships

 About the scholarships

 The choir is friendly and welcoming while seeking to produce high quality concerts that are rewarding and stimulating for performers and audiences alike.
+The choir also enjoys performing regularly with professional soloists, orchestras and instrumentalists for their concerts.

 We expect that the successful applicants will be aspiring professional singers, who wish to expand their knowledge of symphonic choral repertoire and ensemble singing.
 The two scholars will be highly appreciated members of the ensemble, committing and contributing to weekly rehearsals, promoted concerts as well as the social life of the choir.